sakhehlela/shop-database-project/database_documentation.md

 # Shop Database Documentation

 ## How to run the project
-You can run this project by running sudo docker-compose up Go to http://localhost:8080
+You can run this project by running docker-compose up Go to http://localhost:8080

 ## Tables and Information